habedi/PracticalMachineLearning/README.md

 * [Flashlight](https://github.com/facebookresearch/flashlight): A fast Machine Learning library in C++
 * [Machine Learning with Python](https://github.com/susanli2016/Machine-Learning-with-Python): A collection of ML algorithms and their sample use-cases implemented in Python
 * [TANAGRA](http://eric.univ-lyon2.fr/~ricco/tanagra/en/tanagra.html): "TANAGRA is a free DATA MINING software for academic and research purposes" its website
-* [KNIME](https://www.knime.com/): KNIME is an open-source data analytics, reporting and data integration platform
+* [KNIME](https://www.knime.com/): KNIME is an open-source data analytics, reporting, and data integration platform
 * [MG4J](http://mg4j.di.unimi.it): An open-source, high-performance full-text search engine written in Java
 * [WebGraph](http://webgraph.di.unimi.it): A Java framework for working on massive graphs
 * [RTree](https://github.com/davidmoten/rtree): Reactive implementations of immutable in-memory R-tree and R*-tree in Java
 * [Recommender Systems](https://github.com/Microsoft/Recommenders): A useful repository of stuff all about the Recommender Systems (e.g. best practices to build Recommender Systems)
-* [Awesome-Graph](https://github.com/jbmusso/awesome-graph): A curated list of resources (e.g., libraries, frameworks and databases) related to graphs
+* [Awesome-Graph](https://github.com/jbmusso/awesome-graph): A curated list of resources (e.g., libraries, frameworks, and databases) related to graphs
 * [Parallel Graph AnalytiX (PGX)](https://www.oracle.com/technetwork/oracle-labs/parallel-graph-analytix/overview/index.html): A graph processing and analytics toolbox from Oracle which is written in Java
 * [ROOT](https://root.cern.ch): A scientific toolbox for data processing and analysis in C++
-* [Stanford Topic Modeling Toolbox (TMT)](https://nlp.stanford.edu/software/tmt): TMT is a friendly Java toolkit for topic modelling on textual data
+* [Stanford Topic Modeling Toolbox (TMT)](https://nlp.stanford.edu/software/tmt): TMT is a friendly Java toolkit for topic modeling on textual data
-* [Java Data Mining Package](https://jdmp.org/): An opensource Java package for mining massive datasets implementing a vast collection of algorithms (i.e. clustering, regression, classification and graphical models)
+* [Java Data Mining Package](https://jdmp.org/): An opensource Java package for mining massive datasets implementing a vast collection of algorithms (i.e., clustering, regression, classification, and graphical models)
 * [ScalaNLP](http://www.scalanlp.org/): A numerical computation and Data Mining library suite written in Scala, with an emphasis on NLP
 * [Vegas](https://www.vegas-viz.org/): A very flexible declarative data visualization library in Scala that works with Apache Spark right out of the box
 * [DeepLearning.scala](https://deeplearning.thoughtworks.school/): A simple Scala library for creating complex artificial neural networks by ThoughtWorks
 * [XAPIAN](https://xapian.org/): An open-source search engine library with bindings to be used in many high-level programming languages, for example, Python, Java, and Lua!
-* [DataMelt](https://jwork.org/dmelt/): "DataMelt is a free software for numeric computation, mathematics, statistics, symbolic calculations, data analysis and data visualization" - DataMelt's website
+* [DataMelt](https://jwork.org/dmelt/): "DataMelt is a free software for numeric computation, mathematics, statistics, symbolic calculations, data analysis, and data visualization" - DataMelt's website
 * [Luna](https://luna-lang.org/): A functional programming language to create data processing friendly programs in a WYSIWYG way
-* [NetLogo](https://ccl.northwestern.edu/netlogo/): A computational multi-agent development and simulation environment, very cool tool for investigating complex phenomena via implementing simple computational rules for agents!
+* [NetLogo](https://ccl.northwestern.edu/netlogo/): A computational multi-agent development and simulation environment, an incredible tool for investigating complex phenomena via implementing simple computational rules for agents!
-* [LabPlot](https://labplot.kde.org/): LabPlot is a lovely application for data analysis and plotting, it is part of [KDE Project!](https://kde.org/)
+* [LabPlot](https://labplot.kde.org/): LabPlot is a lovely application for data analysis and plotting; it is part of [KDE Project!](https://kde.org/)
-* [Meta Toolkit](https://meta-toolkit.org/): A fast software toolkit implementing many useful ML algorithms, it is written in C++
+* [Meta Toolkit](https://meta-toolkit.org/): A fast software toolkit implementing many useful ML algorithms; it is written in C++
-* [Record Linkage Tools](https://github.com/J535D165/data-matching-software): A collection of useful resources for record deduplication and linkage
+* [Record Linkage Tools](https://github.com/J535D165/data-matching-software): A collection of valuable resources for record deduplication and linkage
 * [Gunrock](https://github.com/gunrock/gunrock): A GPU based graph analytics and processing library, it works with CUDA
 * [Papers on Graph Analytics](https://people.csail.mit.edu/jshun/graph.shtml): A thorough list of publications related to graphs covering many interesting topics
 * [GraphIt](http://graphit-lang.org/): GraphIt - "A High-Performance Domain Specific Language for Graph Analytics" - GraphIt's website